aertslab/pySCENIC/README.rst

     cd pySCENIC/
     pip install .

 **pySCENIC containers** are also available for download and immediate use.
 In this case, no compiling or installation is required, provided either Docker or Singularity software is installed on the user's system.
-Images are available from both `Docker Hub`_ and `Singularity Hub`_.
+Images are available from `Docker Hub`_.
 Usage of the containers is shown below (`Docker and Singularity Images`_).

 To successfully use this pipeline you also need **auxilliary datasets**: